anuj-raymajhi/anuj-raymajhi/README.md

 # 💫 About Me:
-🔭 I'm currently working on LLM deployment<br>🌱 I'm currently learning Backend, SyncFusion UI in React
+🔭 I'm currently working on LLM deployment<br>🌱 I'm currently learning about langchain and prompt engineering

 ## 🌐 Socials: